-Often times our clients want us to design a website so that they can increase their appointment request or to have customers request more information for their product or service.
-Regardless of your business goals, a contact page is probably one of the most important elements of web design to implement in your website.
+Often times our clients want us to design a website so that they can increase their appointment request or to have customers request more information about their product or service.
+Regardless of your business goals, a contact page is probably one of the most important elements of web design to implement on your website.
 Without it, how are your visitors going to contact you?

 A contact page or section usually comes in two forms; a dedicated contact page or a section towards the end of a page designed to get your visitors to fill out the form and learn more about your services.